Setting up your Link Countings

 Maximum amount of links per post

-First, “Maximum amount of links per post” is a setting that controls the limit of how many links you want generated in a post.
+First, “Maximum amount of links per post” is a setting that controls the limit of how many links you want to be generated in a post.
 If you don’t want your post to be overwhelmed with links, be sure to set a maximum that is right for your content.

 In practice, the limit you set means that even if more keywords are configured – triggering more links to be generated – these links won’t appear because of the set limit.
 Let’s say your limit is five links per post.
 Even if 10 links are available for your post given the keywords, only five links will show.

 Remember that link generation in your posts is chronological per default.
 Whatever keywords are configured first will be linked first.
 This means that if you add a new keyword, but you’ve already reached your set limit, a link with that keyword will not be generated.
-To resolve this issue, you would have raise your limit or change the order the configured keywords get used through the plugin settings.
+To resolve this issue, you would have to raise your limit or change the order the configured keywords get used through the plugin settings.

 If you don’t want to set a maximum amount of links per post and prefer it were unlimited, just enter 0 into the text field and click “Save Changes” below.